 Choose a destination with plenty to see and do

 So you’ve got your bestie, you’ve got your passport, but its now time to decide where and what will the two of you get up to on your adventures.
 When travelling with other people it is always important to make sure that the destination is of interest to the two of you.

 Take for example a handful of friends I have travelled with in the past who don’t enjoy museums, art or culture.
-In my case I love to immerse myself in to history and art, so I wouldn’t choose to visit a destination like Paris if I don’t have a plus one who wants to come and explore the Louvre.
+In my case, I love to immerse myself into history and art, so I wouldn’t choose to visit a destination like Paris if I don’t have a plus one who wants to come and explore the Louvre.

 It is also a great head start if you pick a destination with lots to offer both of your interests.
 Say if you do decide Paris is your destination, then you’ll be spoiled for choice with endless options to keep you busy in such a big, vibrant city.
-Its hard to have disagreements and butt heads when you’re in a city that offers you so much.
+It is hard to have disagreements and butt heads when you’re in a city that offers you so much.